I was excited about the yes and also unsure if I had anything to say.

 Her immediate response (which I fully anticipated) was, I'M DYING!
 I’M DYING!
 Feel free to introduce me!
 I know they're real people but seriously!
 This is an 8 year old miracle.

-Then I remembered that I never play it cool nor I’ve never been cool.
+Then I remembered that I never play it cool nor have I ever been cool.
 Crazy is so much more me.
 So I got up and casually walked over to Travis Cottrell (the Living Proof Live worship leader) and said, "I'm so sorry but can I be that person?
 I would love to get a picture.
 My friend is just going to DIE when I send this to her."

-(Even if you're acting crazy, it's better to appear cool and make your friend who's not there the crazy one.)
+(Even if you're acting crazy, it's better to appear cool and make your friend who's not there the crazy one.
+Sorry Amanda!)

 He laughed and said sure.
 I passed my phone off to his friend Michael and prepared for the picture.
 As he stood up I turned to my left and Beth was walking towards me.
 I impulsively hugged her and said something super smooth like, "Thank you,” five times in a row.